 Using the Kirby as a carpet shampooer is fabulous.
 It has worked so well for me and taken care of all of my nasty high traffic areas.
 A couple of weekends ago I offered to shampoo my friend’s carpet because her parents were coming to visit and her toddlers had wrecked the floor.
 About halfway through I ran out of soap.
 It’s a bit expensive to order so I didn’t have a backup and Jenn’s carpet was still crappy looking.

 Like I always do, I took to Google to see if there was something else that I could use for the carpet.
 I ended up finding this recipe to make my own dry foam Kirby shampoo.
-There was only one issue though, no ammonia.
-I half convinced that ammonia is an ingredient in meth and that’s why you can’t find it anywhere in this area.
-My mom always had it around the house, but I guess the junkies in Georgia can’t be trusted.
+There was only one issue though, no ammonia to be found.
+Anywhere.
+We search high and low at all sorts of stores, but for whatever reason, no one had ammonia.
+I suppose it was for the better, because we were cleaning in a house full of kids.

 Anyway, I replaced the ammonia with alcohol.
 I’ve used water+vinegar+alcohol to clean my couches and it’s worked great so I figured why not..?!